microsoft/BotFramework-WebChat/docs/HOOKS.md

 > Please refer to (the activity key section)[#what-is-activity-key] for details about how Web Chat use activity keys.

-When called, this hook will return a function to get a sorted list of activities which share the same activity key.
+When the returned function is called, will return a chronologically sorted list of activities which share the same activity key.
 These activities represent different revisions of the same activity.
-For example, a livestreaming activity will have multiple revisions.
+For example, a livestreaming activity is made up of multiple revisions.

 ## `useGetActivityByKey`